-- The project is anticipated to have negligible adverse impacts on scarce or unique tribal, cultural or historic resources. - The project study does not involve the rehabilitation or replacement of existing hydropower turbines, lock structures, or flood control gates within the same footprint and for the same purpose as an existing water resources project. - g.
+- The project study does not involve the rehabilitation or replacement of existing hydropower turbines, lock structures, or flood control gates within the same footprint and for the same purpose as an existing water resources project. - g.
 In-Kind Contributions.
-Products and analyses provided by the non-Federal sponsor as work-in-kind services are subject to DQC, ATR, and IEPR.
-The proposed non-Federal sponsor in-kind contributions are including in the study's PMP.
-All work-in-kind information incorporated into the feasibility report and EIS will undergo DQC, ATR, and IEPR as appropriate.
+Products and analyses provided by non-Federal sponsors as work-in-kind services are subject to DQC, ATR, and IEPR.
+The non-Federal sponsor is not proposing any work-in-kind services that would be subject to DQC, ATR, and IEPR.